auth0/docs/articles/connections/passwordless/native-passwordless-universal.md

 1. The prompt will change to ask them for a code which they will receive by the designated method.
 1. Once they enter the code, the transaction will finish and the user will be redirected to your app along with their credentials.

-Implementing passwordless in the login page involves just a few steps.
+Implementing passwordless in the login page involves the following steps:

 ## 1. Set up your connection

-To set up the passwordless connection, go to your [Dashboard](${manage_url}/#/connections/passwordless) under **Connections > Passwordless** and turn on either Email or SMS.
+To set up the passwordless connection, go to [Dashboard > Connections > Passwordless](${manage_url}/#/connections/passwordless) and turn on either Email or SMS.
 Then, go to the **Apps** tab and enable the connection for the clients that will be using it.

 ## 2. Configure your login page